parnaljoshi/gsh-zebrafish-hackathon/README.md

 Identify candidate **genomic safe harbor (GSH)** sites in the zebrafish genome that meet the following criteria:

 - **Safe**: Insertion does not disrupt essential genes or regulatory elements.
-- **Stable**: Integration site allows for consistent transgene expression across time and tissues.
+- **Stable**: Integration site allows for consistent transgene expression across time.
 - **Accessible**: Site is located in transcriptionally active and/or open chromatin regions.

 ---